taogen-docs/resources-of-learning/directions/python-resources.md

 - [Best Practices in Structuring Python Projects](https://dagster.io/blog/python-project-best-practices#9-best-practices-for-structuring-python-projects)
 - [Python Application Layouts: A Reference](https://realpython.com/python-application-layouts/)

-Advanced
+### Advanced

-- Dive into
+Dive into

+- **Fluent Python** (2nd, 2022) by Luciano Ramalho [4.62, 1716]
-  - Python Cookbook: Recipes for Mastering Python 3 by Brian K. Jones and David M. Beazley
+- **Python Cookbook: Recipes for Mastering Python 3** by Brian K. Jones and David M. Beazley [4.17, 1018]
-  - **Fluent Python** (2nd, 2022) by Luciano Ramalho
+- Python in a Nutshell (2nd, 2006) by Alex Martelli [3.89, 376]
+- Some more
-  - The Hacker's Guide to Python by Julien Danjou
+	- The Hacker's Guide to Python by Julien Danjou [4.09, 80]
-  - CPython Internals: Your Guide to the Python 3 Interpreter by Anthony Shaw
+	- CPython Internals: Your Guide to the Python 3 Interpreter by Anthony Shaw [3.73, 44]
-  - Cython: A Guide for Python Programmers (2015) by Kurt W Smith
+	- Cython: A Guide for Python Programmers (2015) by Kurt W Smith [4.08, 49]
-  - Classic Computer Science Problems in Python (2019) by David Kopec
+	- Classic Computer Science Problems in Python (2019) by David Kopec [3.71, 90]
-  - Pro Python by Marty Alchin
+	- Pro Python by Marty Alchin [3.86, 72]
-  - Expert Python Programming by Tarek Ziadé
+	- Expert Python Programming by Tarek Ziadé [3.49, 82]
-  - Python Distilled (2021) by David Beazley
+	- Python Distilled (2021) by David Beazley [4.36, 81]
 	- Python工匠 by 朱雷

-- Effective
+Effective

-  - Effective Python: 59 Specific Ways to Write Better Python by Brett Slatkin
+- Effective Python: 59 Specific Ways to Write Better Python by Brett Slatkin [4.26, 913]
-  - High Performance Python: Practical Performant Programming for Humans by Ian Ozsvald and Micha Gorelick
+- High Performance Python: Practical Performant Programming for Humans by Ian Ozsvald and Micha Gorelick [4.19, 232]
+- Clean Code in Python: Develop maintainable and efficient code (2nd, 2021) by Mariano Anaya [4.12, 126]

-- Object-Oriented
+Object-Oriented Programming

 - **Programming Python: Powerful Object-Oriented Programming** (4th.
-2011) by Mark Lutz
+2011) by Mark Lutz [4.00, 1078]
+- Object-Oriented Python: Master OOP by Building Games and GUIs (2022) by Irv Kalb [3.91, 46]
+- Python Object-Oriented Programming: Build robust and maintainable object-oriented Python applications and libraries (4th, 2021) by Steven F. Lott and Dusty Phillips [4.02, 247]

+Functional Programming

+- Functional Programming in Python: Unleash the power of FP with Python's built in support for function objects, closures, iterators, generators, comprehensions, map-reduce and other features (2025) by Martin McBride
+- Functional Python Programming: Use a functional approach to write succinct, expressive, and efficient Python code (3rd, 2022) by Steven F. Lott and Ricardo Banffy

 New Books